Students will select one of the following eleven elective options in 4th period, .

 Course Title: Jazz Band Term: Year Eligibility:7th and 8th grade

 Prerequisites: Students should have at least 1 full year experience on the instrument they intend to play.

 Course Description: Jazz Band has been an important ensemble in the Union Music Department for many years, but has always operated as a once a week before school club.
-For the first time ever, jazz band will be offered as a five day per week class during second period!
-Jazz band performs in the Union home concerts, on tour, at big events such as the Relay for Life, and also in jazz festivals.
-The group performs a wide variety of music including: Swing Jazz, BeBop, Latin Jazz, Rock, Pop, R&B, and Soul.
+Jazz band will be offered as a five day per week class during second and periods!
+Jazz band performs in the Union home concerts, on tour, at big events such as jazz festivals.
+The group performs a wide variety of music including: Swing Jazz, BeBop, Latin Jazz, Rock, Pop, R&B, Funk, and Soul.
 It is one of the most eclectic groups on campus, and a lot of fun!
-If you play a band instrument (especially, trumpet or trombone), and want something different than concert band, this is the band for you!
+If you play a band instrument (especially, trumpet, saxophone, or trombone), and want something different than concert band, this is the band for you!